5/7/2025

 Jim Till

 Sure, sure.
-So, the teams, first off, the team, the procurement team and the overall teams, right, have done an awesome job, right?
-So, originally, our expectation was synergy realization during the year to offset standalone costs.
+So the team, first off, the team, the procurement team and the overall teams, right, have done an awesome job, right?
+So originally our expectation was synergy realization during the year to offset standalone costs.
 And I would tell you that's well in hand.
-Like, the team has done a great job from that standpoint in terms of the SGA structuring and things of that nature.
-And then on the procurement front, the teams have done a really nice job in terms of those negotiations, is what I would say, both from pricing actions as well as working capital.
-So, you know, in our free cash flow guide, one of the items that, you know, we're not just bridging it with capex, we're also bridging it with working capital.
+Like the team has done a great job from that standpoint in terms of the SG&A structuring and things of that nature.
+And then on the procurement front, the teams have done a really nice job in terms of those negotiations is what I would say, both from pricing actions as well as working capital.
+So in our free cash flow guide, one of the items that we're not just bridging it with CapEx, we're also bridging it with working capital.
 And we feel good about that based off the progress that the team has made to date to be able to hold that.
 As we think about the 55, we're not moving off of that number.
-And we've always anticipated pulling the majority, to the extent that we were able to pull the synergies forward, the 55, into the back half through the procurement, it was always gonna be more back-end loaded.
-So Q2, more wholesome than Q4.
-And the one pause that we have on, in terms of timing realization of all the great work that the procurement team has done, is just really the volume, right?
-So Kurt highlighted the flow through of, you know, work glass up there had a little bit higher working capital levels, you know, through the acquisition that we've been working on.
-But also, as we negotiate those savings, we gotta get those through the pipe a little bit.
-So if you have, you know, 90, 120 days of inventory, to the extent volumes are a little bit lighter, it takes a little bit longer, right?
-So that's still, that is somewhat predicated on the volumes in terms of what we see through the back half of the year.
-But we feel really good about the 55 and all the work in the progress that the teams have made.
+And we've always anticipated pulling To the extent that we were able to pull the synergies forward, the 55, into the back half through the procurement, it was always going to be more back-end loaded, so Q2, more wholesome in Q4.
+And the one pause that we have on in terms of timing realization of all the great work that the procurement team has done is just really the volume, right?
+So Kurt highlighted the flow-through of, you know, work.
+Glass Filter had a little bit higher working capital levels. through the acquisition that we've been working on, but also as we negotiate those savings, we've got to get those through the pipe a little bit.
+So if you have 90, 120 days of inventory to the extent volumes are a little bit lighter, it takes a little bit longer.
+So that is somewhat predicated on the volumes in terms of what we see through the back half of the year, but we feel really good about the 55 and all the work and the progress that the teams have made.

 speaker